Note: there is a new Sexual Assault web site developed by William & Mary. Please visit it at http://www.wm.edu/sites/sexualviolence/

 Sexual intercourse without consent, including rape (whether by acquintance or stranger), sodomy, or other forms of sexual penetration is prohibited and is punishable by either contingent dismissal or permanent dismissal.

-If charges are filed within the college judicial system, the following special procedures will apply:
+If charges are filed within the university judicial system, the following special procedures will apply:

 - Both the accuser and the accused are each entitled to declare whether the hearing will be by judicial panel or administrative staff.
 If the accuser and the accused do not select the same type of hearing, the Vice President of Student Affairs, or the designee, will determine the type of hearing to be held.
 The administrator who makes this decision will not hear the case.